Championship Guidelines 2020

-All four rows of risers will be preset and choirs will NOT be able to adjust/add/remove them.
-Hand held props are allowed.
-Simple set pieces / backdrops are allowed but they must be generally QUICK AND SIMPLE to set-up by venue IATSE crew only and within the 5 minutes allowed.
+All four rows of risers will be preset and any requests to add to them must be approved in advance by SCC.
+Set pieces / backdrops must be generally QUICK AND SIMPLE to set-up within the 5 minutes allowed.
 Set pieces must be pre-approved by SCC and the venue.

 Approval process: email design and descriptions of proposed set pieces to email@example.com as early as possible but no later than Feb 1.